RocketChat/docs-old/user-guides/end-to-end-encryption/README.md

 ![ ](e2e-changepassword.png)

-Once you make this change you will need to update the password on any other devices being used.
+Once you make this change it will be used for connecting on new devices.

 ## Starting an End to End Conversation